This post was most recently updated on March 7th, 2022

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

-Homesteading involves growing and harvesting your own food, and storing the food that you produce, often within a pantry.
+Homesteading involves growing and harvesting your own food, and storing the food that you produce, usually in a pantry or cool store.